Membership & Benefits

 Publications

-The BC Psychological Association issues a quarterly publication, the BC Psychologist, which is freely available to BCPA members and affiliates online and in print.
+The BC Psychologist - The BC Psychological Association issues a quarterly publication, the BC Psychologist, which is freely available to BCPA members and affiliates online and in print.
 The BC Psychologist is a venue for discussion regarding the future of the practice and science of psychology in BC.
 In it, you will find reviews of books and recent research findings, discussions about professional ethics and current affairs, as well as information on our activities.
 If you are interested in writing for our publication, please refer to our Volunteer section.
 If you are interested in advertising, please follow this link.

 Are you ready to join?